RKA2020/Maplet-GutData/README.md

 # **Starting the Analysis**

+Here, we will mention briefly the steps we followed in this analysis.
+For more detailed explanation please check the folders above.
-We first loaded the "Metabolome_data.xlsx" data and annotations in R

-We preprocessed the data based on the three diagnosis and performed :(quotient normalization, imputation, and missing values filtering) and generated an html report of the pre-processing results
+To start, we first loaded the "Metabolome_data.xlsx" data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering) and last generated an html report of the pre-processing results.
 The html report gives a summary output of all the functions/ tests performed on the data

 **Below is a screenshot of the html report generated:**